The American Drone Industry May Be Heading for the Stone Age

 While Washington preaches innovation, the drones produced under the "Made in America" banner tell a different story.
 Many of today's U.S.-made models lag far behind their Chinese counterparts in almost every measurable category.

 Video transmission, the lifeblood of any drone operation, is often unreliable and limited in range, with noticeable latency that makes precise flying difficult or even dangerous.
 Battery technology remains primitive, delivering shorter flight times that restrict mission capability and efficiency.
 Many American-made drones struggle to stay airborne for more than 20 to 25 minutes under ideal conditions.
-By comparison, DJI’s enterprise models routinely exceed 40 minutes of flight, even while carrying heavier payloads.
-The difference is more than convenience; it directly affects the ability to complete inspections, surveys, or emergency operations without constant battery swaps.

-Ironically, the very category that is supposed to reassure U.S. agencies, “Blue UAS approved,” often delivers less safety, not more.
-The lack of proven reliability data, limited failsafes, and inconsistent support leave many operators feeling that the most “secure” option on paper is also the riskiest one to fly.
+Ironically, the very category that is supposed to reassure U.S. agencies — "Blue UAS approved" — often delivers less safety, not more.
+The lack of proven reliability data, limited failsafes, and inconsistent support leave many operators feeling that the most "secure" option on paper is also the riskiest one to fly.

 The Cost of Standing Still